Weekend fishing opportunities

-PACIFIC OCEAN AND BEACHES: bottomfish, salmon, Dungeness crab, surfperch, halibut
+PACIFIC OCEAN AND BEACHES: bottomfish, Dungeness crab, salmon, surf perch

-Fishing for bottom fish including rockfish, and lingcod is now closed outside of the 30 fathom curve until Sept.
-30. The marine fish daily bag limit is seven fish and a separate daily limit for lingcod (two).
-Retention of cabezon is not allowed until July 1 due to a small harvest cap.
-Fishing for ling cod has been very good for anglers when the ocean has been calm.
-Anglers are also having good success catching limits of black rockfish in the Coos Bay/Bandon area.
+Fishing for bottom fish including rockfish, and lingcod is now closed outside of the 30-fathom curve until the end of September.
+Fishing for bottom fish has been good when the ocean has been calm enough to get out.
+Late winter/early spring is a great time to catch big lingcod in fairly shallow water.
+The marine fish daily bag limit is seven fish and a separate daily limit for lingcod (two).
+Retention of cabezon is not allowed until July 1.

 PLAT I RESERVOIR: rainbow trout, warmwater fish

 In addition to trout fishing, the lake also has good bullhead fishing.
 Bass can be harvested from March 1 to Oct.
 31 and are catch-and-release only from Nov.
 1-Feb.
 29. The bass will be moving into the shallows this time of year.
 The reservoir received about 2,500 trout during March and will receive more in April.
 A few may be shy of legal size for harvest.